PrinceTp/PrinceTp/README.md

 ## Hey!

-Currently pursuing my B.Tech in Computer Science Engineering, aiming to specialize in backend engineering.
+Currently pursuing my B.Tech in Computer Science Engineering, aiming to specialize in backend development.
 I'm eager to collaborate on new projects where I can contribute and learn.
 Feel free to check out my projects!

 ### Reach me on: